artcom/watchdog/README.md

    Attributes: \<ignoreOnUdpRestart> - can be made dependent if the app is restartet via udp or exited internally
 - \<PreShutdownCommand> will define a systemcommand to be executed before the computer is shutdown
 - \<PreStartupCommand> will define a systemcommand to be executed when the watchdog is started
+- \<PostAppLaunchCommand> will define a systemcommand to be executed when the application has launched

 ### Udpcontrol interface